yabok/yasl/docs/API.rst

 This function may :c:`realloc()` the string so all references to the original :c:`yastr` should be treated as invalid and should be replaced with the one returned by the function.

+If the :c:`t` argument to the :c:`yaslcat()` function is a NULL pointer, no operation is performed and the function will return NULL.

 yaslcatyasl
 ~~~~~~~~~~~